GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 1. Navigate to SLOs in the monitoring suite:
    - Go to the "SLOs" tab.
 This is where you'll define and manage your SLOs.
-   - Define the Service.
-Look for a service called **mockserver-service** (this is the name of the GKE service hosting the app)
+   - Under **service candidates**, select **mockserver-service** This links your SLOs to the correct service for monitoring.
-   - If "mockserver-service" isn't already listed, you'll need to define it as a custom service.
+   - If **mockserver-service** isn't already listed, you'll need to define it as a custom service.
-   - Under "service candidates," select "mockserver-service."
-This links your SLOs to the correct service for monitoring.
+     - This is very simple, click on **Custom Serivce** and enter a name (eg: movie-guru) for the service.

 ![SLO UI](images/SLO_Success.png)